JoemarG14/python-blackjack-game/README.md

 # Instructions

-The objective is to deal both user and computer a starting hand of 2 random card values.
-The game will only show the 2 cards on hand of the user, and will only show 1 card from the computer's hand.
+The objective is to deal both the user and computer with a starting hand of 2 random card values.
+The game will only show the 2 cards on the hand of the user, and will only show 1 card from the computer's hand.
 Then, the game will detect if the computer or user has a blackjack on the first 2 cards provided (ACE + FACE CARDS).
-If no blackjack on first cards, the computer will ask the user if they want to get another card or to pass.
+If there is no blackjack on the first cards, the computer will ask the user if they want to get another card or pass.
 ```
 .------.            _     _            _    _            _
 |A_  _ |.          | |   | |          | |  (_)          | |